- TRANSFER CREDITS AND COURSES

 Q. Do study abroad courses count as TCNJ credits?

 A. Study abroad credits do not count as TCNJ credits.
 They are handled just like transfer credits from another institution.
-In most cases one course equals 3 credits instead of 4 credits.
-One exception: the TCNJ Madrid program.
-Since the courses offered are taught by TCNJ faculty, they count as 1 course unit or 4 credit courses.
+In most cases one course equals .75 units instead of 1 unit.
+However, there are some exceptions.
+Please seek advice from the Office of Global Engagement.

 Q. How can you get in touch with a student’s EOF advisor?